 What bad scores?
 It's rocking 93 on Metacritic.
 Pretty much every mainstream gaming site lavished universal praise on it

-The Last of Us Part II for PlayStation 4 game reviews & Metacritic score: Five years after their dangerous journey across the post-pandemic United States, Ellie and Joel have settled down in Jackson, Wyoming.
-Living amongst a thriving...www.metacritic.com
+Five years after their dangerous journey across the post-pandemic United States, Ellie and Joel have settled down in Jackson, Wyoming.
+Living amongst a thriving community of survivors has allowed them peace and stability, despite the constant threat of the infected and other, more desperate...www.metacritic.com

 Neil Druckmann already said that Naughty Dog will not make a story DLC.